-Creating routines and habits for your mornings are a great thing.
+Creating routines and habits for your mornings is a great thing.
 They allow you to do what you need to do to move ahead without having to spend a lot of energy and time thinking about it.
 That’s a good thing.
 It can also be a dangerous thing when you’re focusing on the wrong things and are in the habit of doing things that don’t help you reach your goals.

 When we get into a routine, it’s hard to stop and ask ourselves if it’s working as well as it could be.
 Even more importantly, with a routine and a set of habits firmly established, it’s easy to keep going even when the circumstances change.
 That’s why it’s important to take some time every now and again to review our routine and habits, including the new morning routine.

 Set aside a little time every few weeks, or even months to review your routine.
 Put it on the calendar and make sure you do it.
 It won’t take long and it will be a very valuable exercise in the long run.
 Our lives and circumstances change.
 Our routines should change with it.
 Just because something has served us well over the past few weeks and months, doesn’t mean it will continue to do so.
-Which brings up a good point…
+This brings up a good point…

 When you sit down to review your morning routine (or any routine or habit you’ve been working on for that matter), ask yourself this: